 The real self care is knowing “I am susceptible to burn out.
 I need to learn my body and brain so I can learn the warning signs.
 Self preserve before I burn out.“

-No amount of meditation or pedicures can fix the way your brain operates and how you respond to external stimuli.
+No amount of bubble baths or pedicures can fix the way your brain operates and how you respond to external stimuli.

 I have learned that my warning signs start out small and quickly escalate if I don’t address the issue.